CPK Insurance

 Professional Liability Insurance in Houston

-Professional Liability Insurance Risk Factors in Houston
+About Professional Liability Insurance in Houston, TX

 Professional liability insurance coverage in Texas is built around client claims tied to professional services, not physical damage or unrelated business losses.
 For Texas consultants, accountants, architects, IT firms, and other advice-based businesses, the policy is designed to respond when a client says your work, advice, or failure to act caused financial harm.
 That includes negligence claims coverage in Texas, errors and omissions insurance in Texas, legal defense, settlements and judgments coverage, and in many cases breach of contract coverage when the claim is connected to the professional service itself.